0xHady/Github-contributers-parser/README.md

 4- run emailCollector.sh<br />
 5- let the magic happen<br />
 6- the output (if exists) will be in a new file in the same directory called developersInfo.txt<br />

+Note: the links in the github_links_here.txt are examples, feel free to remove them and put your own.